 Fried Chicken is Awesome

-The world is messed up and for many of us, it's a largely miserable experience:
+The world I live in, is messed up and has been largely a miserable experience.

 - There just doesn’t seem to be enough time;